Mullah Omar: Leadership

 Omar had a complicated relationship with Osama bin Laden.
 According to Pakistani journalist Rahimullah Yusufzai, Omar stated in the late 1990s, "We have told Osama [Bin Laden] not to use Afghan soil to carry out political activities as it creates unnecessary confusion about Taliban objectives."
 Bin Laden was a challenge for Omar: he was widely seen as a defender of the faith, had deep pockets, and if he were to censure the Taliban, the movement would likely end.
 However, Omar did not want bin Laden spreading a message of jihad.
 Omar summoned bin Laden to meet him in 1996 after bin Laden's declaration of jihad against the United States the same year.
 He asked bin Laden to stop talking about the jihad, but as a matter of Pashtun tribal custom did not outright forbid him, as it would be deeply insulting to a guest.
 Bin Laden chose to ignore Omar.
-The high stature of Bin Laden and his importance in keeping the Taliban in power were further evidenced by Omar visiting bin Laden as a guest, a sign of deference and respect.
+The high stature of bin Laden and his importance in keeping the Taliban in power were further evidenced by Omar visiting bin Laden as a guest, a sign of deference and respect.
 After the 1998 United States embassy bombings, the US launched cruise missiles against al-Qaeda training camps and sought bin Laden.
 This inadvertently created more sympathy for bin Laden in Afghanistan.
 Omar did not hand bin Laden over, citing Pashtunwali tribal customs that require a host to protect guests, and that bin Laden was a guest of Afghanistan.
 Privately, Omar felt that if he bowed to the US by turning over bin Laden, the US would try to further influence Afghanistan and attempt to meddle in its religious matters.
+He may have also feared retaliation or withdrawal of support from the Saudi or Pakistani governments should he turn over bin Laden.
 In 2000, Omar ordered bin Laden to not attack the United States, after advisors warned him that bin Laden might be planning to do so.
 Omar suggested to the US that bin Laden be turned over to an international Islamic court, or simply exiled, but the US turned both suggestions down.

 Omar was also "Head of the Supreme Council of Afghanistan".
 The Supreme Council was initially established at Kandahar in 1994.

-Bamiyan Buddhas
+According to a 2001 United Nations report, the Taliban committed systematic massacres against civilians between 1996 and 2001 while trying to consolidate control over northern and western Afghanistan.
+The report said that such mass killings were ordered or approved by Omar himself and that bin Laden's 055 Brigade, made up of Arab fighters, was involved in these massacres.